bobanetwork/zkrand/README.md

 ## Deploy

-To deploy the Zkdvrf contracts on-chain-
+To deploy the zkRand contracts on-chain-

 1. Set up your .env (use .env.example for reference)